dusk-network/docs-public/src/content/docs/operator/FAQ.md

 ```

 #### How to resume validating again after missing an upgrade?
-If you didn't upgrade your node on time, you need to:
+If you didn't upgrade your node on time, and got soft slashed, you need to:
 - Unstake full amount
 - Upgrade your node
 - Use `download_state` to get you back to a recent block